2026 ASEAN Championship

-The 2026 ASEAN Championship, commonly referred to as ASEAN Hyundai Cup™ 2026 for sponsorship reasons, or simply ASEAN Cup 2026, will be the 16th ASEAN Championship, the biennal international men's football championship of Southeast Asia organised by the ASEAN Football Federation (AFF).
-The tournament will celebrate as the 30th anniversary of the competition.
+The 2026 ASEAN Championship (officially the ASEAN Hyundai Cup 2026 for sponsorship reasons), or simply ASEAN Cup 2026, was the 16th edition of the ASEAN Championship, the biennal international men's football championship of Southeast Asia organised by the ASEAN Football Federation (AFF) and was the 1st edition under the name ASEAN Hyundai Cup.
+The tournament was celebrated as the 30th anniversary of the competition.

-The event will be held in July and August on the summer season for the first time, instead of the traditional monsoon season near the year-end.
+The event was held in the summer season from July to August for the first time, instead of the traditional monsoon season near the year-end.
+The defending champions Vietnam defeated Thailand 4–2 by aggregate in the finals.

-It remains unclear how the FIFA ASEAN Cup announced in October 2025 would relate to the ASEAN Championship.
+It precedes the inaugural 2026 FIFA ASEAN Cup, first announced by FIFA in October 2025.

-Vietnam are the defending champions after winning the 2024 final against Thailand.